Vivekkumar-IN/Yukkimusic-deploy/README.md

 # YᴜᴋᴋɪMᴜsɪᴄ Deployment Guide

 This repository contains a simple web-based deployment guide script for deploying projects to **Heroku**.
-The script allows users to input their repository URL and displays step-by-step instructions for deployment.
+The script allows users to input their repository URL and redirects them to their repository's deployment page.

 ## Live Site